The Board of Directors of the Conservancy elects its officers. The current officers are:

 Martin Michlmayr - Treasurer

-Martin Michlmayr has been involved in various free and open source software projects for well over 15 years.
+Martin Michlmayr has been involved in various free and open source software projects for over 20 years.
 He acted as the leader of the Debian project for two years, served on the board of the Open Source Initiative (OSI) for six years and currently serves on the board of Software Freedom Conservancy.
-Martin works for Hewlett Packard Enterprise (HPE) as an Open Source Community Expert.
-In this role, he facilitates open source activities both internally within HPE as well as externally within the broader open source community.
 Martin earned a PhD from the University of Cambridge and he received an O'Reilly Open Source Award in 2013 for his contributions to the open source community.

 Karen Sandler - Executive Director